aquasecurity/tracee/docs/docs/flags/output.1.md

 - **json[:/path/to/file,...]**: Output events in JSON format.
 The default path to the file is stdout.
 Multiple file paths can be specified, separated by commas.

-- **gob[:/path/to/file,...]**: Output events in gob format.
-The default path to the file is stdout.
-Multiple file paths can be specified, separated by commas.

 - **gotemplate=/path/to/template[:/path/to/file,...]**: Output events formatted using a given Go template file.
 The default path to the file is stdout.
 Multiple file paths can be specified, separated by commas.

 - **none**: Ignore the stream of events output.
 This is usually used with the **\-\-capture** flag.